CorrelAid/c1-eda-frequency-tables-api/README.md

 # c1_eda_frequency_tables

 ## Open questions
 - Does a respondent have to check a question?
 Are there optional questions?
+Important for determining n.
+    - this is important to know for counting n for multiple choice questions -> only count questions with responses
+- How to get question text?
+- What info (overall and on question lvl) is needed?
+- What is the meaning of the minor question types (type_minor)?
+- for multiple choice questions:
+    - is the value always either yes or not chosen?
+    - If the above is the case, is a dict with the subquestions as keys that doesnt display value labels enough?

+Could make sense to use github issues for these questions but too lazy atm, will do that later

 ## Development setup